Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in Claremont, CA

-The most common types of home solar panels in Claremont include polycrystalline, thin-film and monocrystalline.
+Some frequently-used types of home solar panels in Claremont include monocrystalline, thin-film and polycrystalline.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Ask your local provider about which solar panels they work with.
+Ask your local provider about what kinds of solar panels they work with.

 Other Claremont, CA Home Services